 - Low and Very Low Connection: Possible

 We present the results to the customer in the product experience that you see today (Figure 7.3).

-In this white paper, we describe our identification of, and assignment of individuals to, genetic communities.
-These communities correspond to fine-scale population structure due to very recent, and sometimes documented, historical patterns.
+In this white paper, we describe our identification of, and assignment of individuals to, Genetic Communities.
+These Genetic Communities correspond to fine-scale population structure due to very recent, and sometimes documented, historical patterns.

 First, we identify genetic connections defined by sharing a recent common ancestor, or IBD, among millions of AncestryDNA samples.
 When these connections are aggregated into a network, our computational methods reveal densely connected clusters (genetic communities) in which the members of each cluster are more related to each other than to members of other communities.
 Next, using genetic ethnicities and user-generated pedigrees, we annotate these genetic communities to identify the putative historical origins of such population substructures, and to infer temporal and geographic patterns of migration and settlement.
 Finally, by applying machine-learning techniques, we infer membership of AncestryDNA samples to these genetic communities, thus providing a detailed survey of their contemporary family history in North America, Europe, and elsewhere.